 Hase have produced their Pino in aluminium, steel and even titanium.
 The current range is entirely aluminium and every model folds in half.
 I think it’s safe to assume that aluminium has worked best for Hase, otherwise they would surely have continued building Pinos with other materials.

-Most Pino tourers we've spoken to would prefer a steel frame, but only provided it was stronger than the current aluminium frame.
+Most Pino tourers I’ve spoken to would prefer a steel frame, but only provided it was stronger than the current aluminium frame.

 100kg Kickstand.
 The 100kg kickstand is one of the extras people love most about the Pino.
 It is wide enough to make the bike super stable allowing you to park it anywhere.
 The load capacity is great enough for children to sit in the recumbent seat without risk of damaging the stand.